 You will lie on a table that moves slowly through the ring-like scanner.
 You must lie very still because movement can affect the test.
 You should feel normal during the test.
 The CT scan part is first and takes about 5 minutes.
 The PET scan part is second and takes about 35 minutes.
 The total exam time from injection through scan can take 30 minutes to 2 hours.

-You may leave as soon as the scan is complete.
+You may leave right after the scan is done.
 You can eat and drink right away unless you have been told not to.
 Drink a lot of fluids the day of the test to help clear the tracer from your system.

 The radiation you receive from a PET/CT scan is about the same as what you would get from a bone scan.
 The tracer does not stay in your body for very long.
 You do not need to avoid being around other people.
 But, to be extra safe, avoid being around infants or pregnant women for a couple of hours after the scan.